5-1

 What will the construction traffic route be?

-It is our intention that construction traffic will come from the A417, towards the Sun Hill junction and onwards to Welsh Way.
+Construction traffic will route from the site towards the Sunhill junction, before heading due south and joining the A417.
+This route has been agreed with Gloucestershire County Council highways authority..
 Construction traffic will not travel through Fairford town.
 This will be set out within the Construction Traffic Management Plan.

 How will the solar farm impact food security?